osmandapp/docs/content/osmand/plugins/contour-lines.md

 The Contour lines plugin is an autonomous functionality that can be enabled/disabled as needed.
 The plugin provides for downloading the following maps:

 - the **Contour lines** map in vector points, and

 - two Terrain maps in raster pixels:

     - the **Hillshade** map, and

     - the **Slopes** map.

-Each map of the Contour lines plugin is an independent option, which if toggled on, is displayed above, or underneath the Map Source.
+Each map of the Contour lines plugin is an independent option, which if toggled on, is displayed above, or underneath the Map Source, depending on the established settings.

 The terrain information on the map can be represented by hill shading, with the contour lines of the uphill and downhill, as an angle of diviation from flat.
 By means of contour lines, shades and colors, the map shows slopes, peaks, rugged terrain, and other elevation above the sea level.